AkashAhmed41/StudentHub/README.md

-# Students_Information-CRUD
+# StudentHub
-A web application that implements CRUD operations to store information about Students.
+StudentHub is a web application built with .NET 6, Angular, and MongoDB that allows users to store and manage information about students.
+With StudentHub, users can Create, View, Update and Delete student profiles.